A plan for growth? What…

 All of this means that the measure, which goes beyond international law and accounting comparators, is incompatible with the rule of law, imposes an excessive and unreasonable compliance burden on taxpayers, and risks unintended negative consequences.

-The negative consequences of the proposed measure could include counterproductive disincentives for taxpayers to seek advice and for solicitors to offer it, which would run counter to the rule of law.
+Counter-productively, the proposed measure could dis-incentivise taxpayers to seek advice and solicitors to offer it, which would run counter to the rule of law.

-The proposed measure raises serious questions as to what the role and liability of the solicitor in giving advice on it would be, if it is implemented into law.
+There are serious questions as to what solicitors' role and liability would be in giving advice on the proposed measure, if it's implemented into law.

-The original intention was that the government would aim to introduce legislation to implement the measure to apply to returns filed after April 2021.
+The government originally hoped to introduce legislation which would apply the measure to returns filed after April 2021.

 That timescale may have been affected by disruption caused by the pandemic.